matijakolaric-com/django-music-publisher/docs/saas.rst

 One takes the code, wraps it in a SaaS, maybe adds few additional features and charges for it.
 There surely is a business model in there.
 And eventually, one can move to administration and/or sub-publishing.

-Another option is to provide hosting, installation, configuration and maintetance of Django Music Publisher as a specialised application PaaS.
+Another option is to provide hosting, installation, configuration and maintenance of Django Music Publisher as a specialised application PaaS.

 Techical issues
 ---------------